 I hold a BA in Comparative Literary Studies from the University of Erfurt and a MA in Cultural Theory and History from Humboldt University of Berlin.
-My research is influenced by arts-based approaches, phenomenology and critical theory, by grief and trauma studies, storytelling traditions, and by my longtime practice of zen buddhism (introduced to me by my dad).
+My research is influenced by arts-based approaches, phenomenology and critical theory, by grief and trauma studies, storytelling traditions, and by my longtime practice of zen (introduced to me by my father).

 My work as a freelance journalist has appeared in German newspapers and magazines such as DIE ZEIT and ZEIT ONLINE, ZEIT CAMPUS, and Mare Magazin.
 I am an occasional contributor to the national public radio DLF Kultur.
 I write in English and German (and, rarely and secretly, in Norwegian).